 “He can’t be exempted from all sport and physical education,” the senior clerk exclaims, “It’s a requirement of the school curriculum.”

 Mrs Smith sighs, and says, “My son, Hal, is exempted from all sport and physical activities beyond a slow walk, due to a medical condition.
 I’ve a medical certificate here signed by his doctor, his specialist, and the doctor the Department of Education sent him to last year.”
-She hands over the certificate, one of several she has, and adds, “Also, here’s a signed letter to authorize Hal to leave the grounds for lunch, when he wants, and to come home early if he has no more classes that day.”
+She hands over the certificate, one of several she has, and adds, “Also, here’s a signed letter to authorize Hal to leave the grounds for lunch when he wants, and to come home early if he has no more classes that day.”
 She hands over another document.
 “Now, can we please look at both his schedule and the list of other classes on at the same time as Physical Education is for his class?”
-Seeking time to gather herself and check things, the clerk hands over the copy of the Hal’s class schedule and her copy of the master class schedule.
-While the mother and son look over the papers, the clerk goes to a desk at the back of the room to make a phone call to get clarification on the situation.
+Seeking time to gather herself and check things the clerk hands over the copy of the Hal’s class schedule and her copy of the master class schedule.
+While the mother and son look over the papers the clerk goes to a desk at the back of the room to make a phone call to get clarification on the situation.

 It’s the Wednesday of the week before the first day of school for the year, and a lot of parents are at the school to finalize the registration of their children as new students, especially those who’ve just moved into the area.
 Which is the case with the Smith family.
 Mr Smith took up a post as a senior administrator with the city council the Monday of the week before.
 Today Mrs Smith is registering her son at Central High School.
 At sixteen years of age Hal is her eldest child, and in year ten this year, while his eleven year old sister, Joanna, is in year six at the primary school just down the road, and she’ll be registered when Mrs Smith is finished here.

 “Well, Hal, your PE classes are just before lunch on Monday and last period on Wednesday.
 Thursday afternoon is sports day, as expected.
 Let’s look at what’s available in those two PE periods.”
 Mrs Smith and Hal look over the master schedule for what classes he can do.
-They have to be subjects that stand alone, and don’t require passing lead up classes last year.
+They have to be subjects that stand alone ones which don’t require passing lead up classes last year.
 As expected, most are academic subjects that are ruled out, subjects like Maths and English, etc. “Well, you can come home early on Wednesday, but it looks like the library on Mondays.”